monarchBacilluscoli/s2client-api/thought_and_ideas.md

 1. change the MAX\_SIM\_NUMBER to a larger value (80, for example)
 2. check if the run is the same as what I thought.
 3. compare the differences between the two runs.

+## The weired problem
+If the population has been shuffled, the evaluation value of the whole pop will get worse and worse.
+!
+Even though the breed doesn't function.
+The most depressing thing is that there is still a possible reason leading to this condition, that is if you shuffled the population, the mapping relationship will change, then the evaluation value will unstably change, too.

+**Stupid program.
+Stupid research topic.**

+I know!
+I will try to use a enemy pop which only contains copies of one solution.
+Then I will see whether or not the population of mine evolves worse.